pfdubois/BridgeBidding/source/Preliminaries.rst

 There are many aspects of bidding, including the vital areas of competing for part scores and making game tries, that are not explicitly in the systems at all.
 In cases where the standard is sometimes or often ignored, I'll try to point that out.

-Otherwise, the choices presented here are my choices.
-I will not mention all the possible choices.
+Until we get to the Advanced chapters, I will not present many alternative ways of doing things.
+I didn't like, when I was learning, books that said I could do this or that, when I had no basis in experience to make an informed choice.

 The :ref:`Resources <bibliography>` chapter lists other sources of information.

 How to Use This Book
 --------------------

+You can use this book for initial learning, or as a reference.
+For that reason it has an index.
+It frustrates me no end that most bridge books do not.
+There is also a glossary of bridge terms.
+In electronic manifestations of this book, there are many operable links in the text.
+What this book lacks is the kind of things that are in good books written by professionals: extensive examples, and quizzes.
+I list some of my favorite sources in :ref:`Resources <bibliography>`.

+More recently I have taken lessons from Marc Smith, and the purchased the video lessons of Marty Bergen, Rob Barrington and Gavin Wolpert.
+I am definitely a
+#Gavinista.
+Barrington and Wolpert have five years of free once-a-week lessons on
+YouTube.

 Bridge has three big topics: bidding, declarer play, and defense.
-An expert friend who has read these bidding notes commented that the defensive part of your notes ought to be as big as the bidding section.
+An expert friend who has read my bidding notes commented that the defensive part of your notes ought to be as big as the bidding section.
 Indeed, your side is on defense half of the time.
 Few of us measure up -- for some reason, learning another convention that comes up twice a year is more compelling than the basics of carding that happens on every hand.

 While I want to present the major conventions so you will know what your opponents are up to, do not take this as advice to master them, rather than spending equal time on the other two-thirds of bridge.

 .. _expected_conventions: